 With the Ambient Weather Network, you’ll be able to view real-time and historical data from your computer, smartphone or tablet at any time.
 You can create customizable alerts and integrate your weather station with IFTTT to control external devices like sprinklers and lights.
 You can also use Amazon Alexa and Google Home to ask about current conditions, something that as far as we know, only the Netamo Weather Station can do, but in a limited fashion.

-The WS-2000 also supports additional thermo-hygrometer sensors and indoor/outdoor PM2.5 sensors.
+The WS-2000 can be upgraded to include more sensor types compared to the WS-2902C.
+The WS-2000 supports a combination of up to 8 additional thermo-hygrometer sensors, probed thermometers, and soil moisture sensors.
+Four leak detectors, a lightning detector, and indoor/outdoor PM2.5 sensors can also be added to the WS-2000 system.
 The data from these sensors will show up directly on the console and the Ambient Weather cloud platform.
-Unlike, the WS-2902B where the additional sensors don’t have a read-out on the console.
+Unlike, the WS-2902C where the additional sensors don’t have a read-out on the console.

-Lastly, the WS-2902B has the indoor thermo-hygrometer-barometer built into the display console, whereas the WS-2000 has a separate sensor, so you have more options for placement.
+Lastly, the WS-2902C has the indoor thermo-hygrometer-barometer built into the display console, whereas the WS-2000 has a separate sensor, so you have more options for placement.

 What We Really Liked